 Compression stockings are specially designed hosiery made to improve blood flow in the legs, prevent blood clotting, and inhibit the progression of a wide variety of venous disorders and conditions.

-Kevin T. Claudeanos, M.D., a board-certified vascular surgeon at Vascular Specialists of Central Florida’s Oviedo clinic, says one of the most common questions he hears from patients is, “What are compression stockings?”
+Adam B. Levitt, M.D., R.V.T., F.A.C.S., a board-certified vascular surgeon at Vascular Specialists of Central Florida’s Oviedo clinic, says one of the most common questions he hears from patients is, “What are compression stockings?”

 Compression stockings are made up of unique elastic material that puts pressure on and around the leg.
 They are designed to be tighter around the ankles with gradually less pressure moving up the lower limbs toward the knees and thighs.